 The biggest difference here is that Prime Day is only for customers with Prime membership.
 If you don’t currently have a Prime membership, you can sign up for a free 30-day trial during the sales season but if you’ve already done this in the past, you’ll need to sign up for a paid membership.

 There’s also the matter of timing.
-Prime Day traditionally runs during early July (besides the pandemic-afflicted Prime Day 2020) while Black Friday occurs in late November.
-That means that one is ideal for your holiday shopping needs while Prime Day is more about buying stuff for the summer.
+Prime Day is coming up soon — starting July 12 for two days with early deals commencing June 21.
+However, Black Friday occurs in late November.
+That means that one is ideal for your holiday shopping needs while Prime Day deals are more about buying stuff for the summer.

 Prime Day also only really happens at Amazon although some other retailers are starting to embrace early July as a good time to offer up great sales to compete with the online giant.
 Black Friday is a general event for all retailers so, typically, your choices are far more varied.